Adelaide Solar Panels

 CAN I COME TO YOUR OFFICE AND LOOK AT SOME PRODUCTS?

-You can come to our office anytime and check it out.
+You can come to our office/warehouse anytime and check it out.
 Call first to arrange a time.

 WHAT ARE YOUR LICENSES AND QUALIFICATIONS?

 We are licensed for Solar and General Electrical.
 Our electricians are fully qualified and trained especially in Solar Panels for Adelaide homes.
 We make sure we have lots of mature, experienced people in our business.

 We are fully insured, with QBE.
 We can provide you with a Certificate of Currency should you need it.